fabri1983/eternity2_solver/README.md

 This project is managed with Maven 3.x.
 And has a maven profile and script instructions to compile a native image using Graal's SubstrateVM.

 The backtracker uses smart prunes, data structures for quickly accessing information, and micro optimizations.
-There are two versions of the same solver: one using fork-join and other using MPI (for distributed execution).
+There are two versions of the same solver: one using fork-join pool and other using MPI (for distributed execution).
+The placement of pieces follows a row scan schema from top-left to bottom-right.

 The project is under continuous development, mostly on spare time.
-Every time I come up with an idea, improvement, or code re-factor is for performance purpose.
+Every time I come up with an idea, improvement, or code re-factor is for performance gain purposes.
+I focus on 2 main strategies:
+ - *Speed of pieces placed by second after all filtering took place*.
+This is, after knowing that the piece is a valid candidate for the current position.
+ - *Time needed to reach a given position (ie 211) with a fixed configuration (8 threads)*.
+Given the fact that board positions, pieces, and filtering structures are visited always in the same order, this gives us a framework in which CPU processing capabilities is decoupled from game logic.

 **Some stats:**

 - Environment Windows 10 Home, Intel Core i7-2630QM (2.6 GHz max per core), DDR3 Dual Channel.
 Results: